YuzuZensai/iOS-DiscordPresence/README.md

 ## ⚠️ Disclaimers

-Supports only iOS 14+ for now
+Fully support on iOS 14+, iOS 12+ (Temporary workaround), untested on lower versions

-Only tested on iOS 14.3 (unc0ver) and 14.5 (checkra1n), but it should work on other versions too
+Only tested on iOS 14.3 (unc0ver), 14.5 (checkra1n), and 12.5.6 (Chimera) but it should work on other versions too

 iOS-DiscordPresence utilizes Discord API that is outside OAuth2/bot API scope.